 Raffaele Boccella – An Artisanal Winemaker in Irpinia

 My encounter with Raffaele Boccella and his wife Angela and their wines has been via the Radici del sud event.
-I first tasted their wines two years ago, when I went to the Salone day, i.e. the day when the tasting is open to the public.
+I first tasted their wines some years ago, when I went to the Salone Day, i.e. the day when the tasting is open to the public.